There are additional fees involved with TEFCA IAS in

 - Fasten repeats the Token Exchange when necessary - Fasten may require a newly minted CSP ID Token to retrieve records from the TEFCA Network.

-the same CSP iss and sub values.
+iss and sub values.
 Within your organization, each patient_id must always identify the same patient and

 must not be reassigned.